TedHusted/awake/awake.md/awake.md

 Titan: ETR-1947 is need to know.

-Idisi: Ally does need to know a few things, and as the Vanir AI Assistant, I can authorize selective disclosure.
+Idisi: There are a few things that Ally does need to know.
+As the Vanir AI, I can authorize selective disclosure.

 Ally: One of the criteria mention “planetary defenses”.
 Is that a reference to meteors?